 - Consider Coronavirus impact on revenue (for example, businesses relying on foot traffic such as “bricks and mortar” retail, sports and entertainment venues) and potential need for lender forbearance, financial restructuring or bankruptcy protection.

 - Significant disruption in world markets, supply chains and consumer concerns could push other companies to consider restructuring.

 - Anticipate payment and covenant defaults by affected individual and corporate borrowers; this could lead to a rise in bankruptcy filings.

 - Lenders should prepare for value impairment across asset classes and corresponding collateral coverage erosion.

 - Market climate could lead to large swings in debt trading prices, with control positions changing hands to opportunistic investors.

 - Anticipate that the impact of Coronavirus may be relevant when assessing financial projections submitted in connection with bankruptcy proceedings (g., factored in when proving feasibility of a plan).

 While the financial, commercial and social impact of the Coronavirus outbreak is undetermined, businesses would be well served to perform assessments of the impact of this global outbreak and prepare for the outbreak to continue increasing before it stabilizes.

-Contact Jordan + Lawyers to evaluate your rights and obligations under your real estate contracts, commercial leases, and business agreements, as well as to ensure that you implement a tactical plan to minimize disruptions to your ability to provide services to your business.
+Contact ESQ.title to evaluate your rights and obligations under your real estate contracts, commercial leases, and business agreements, as well as to ensure that you implement a tactical plan to minimize disruptions to your ability to provide services to your business.